mallocator/Elasticsearch-Exporter/README.md

 It might help if you change the size of each scan request that fetches data.
 The current default of the option `--source.size` is set to 10.
 Increasing or decreasing this value might have great performance impact on the actual export.

+### CPU throttling
+For servers in production the additional export process can be a strain on the system and degrade response times.
+To counter this you can set a CPU limit over which the exporter will back off and wait for the cluster to cool down.
+The script will not go over the set percentage and wait in incrementing intervalls of up to 30 seconds for the cluster to be available again.
+To enable this feature on the elasticsearch driver just make use of the `--source.cpuLimit` or `--target.cpuLimit` flags.

 ### Disable replication

 The default setting for any index to create 1 replica for each shard.
 While this is generally speaking a good thing, it can be really bad while importing a new index.